Kirkbride, Durisdeer: The old kirk and churchyard

-Kilbride was the first parish in the South-West of Scotland to join the reformed faith and at first the use of the church was denied to the congregation who were forced to meet in the west corner of the churchyard around an ancient thorn tree.
-In the annual list of excommunications by the Pope at that time is listed the ancient Kirkbride thorn tree.
+Kilbride was the first parish in the South-West of Scotland to join the reformed faith and at first the use of the church was denied to the congregation, who were forced to meet in the west corner of the churchyard around an ancient thorn tree.
+In the annual list of excommunications by the Pope at that time is listed, the ancient Kirkbride thorn tree.

-The south side of the kirk has the visible remains of an unusually narrow door and two windows, one near the altar and another in the western end of the nave.
+The south side of the Kirk has the visible remains of an unusually narrow door and two windows, one near the altar and another at the western end of the nave.
 A substantial rectangular block of stonework lying inside represents the old belfry that was still in situ in 1912.
-In the wall at the intersection with the sacristy is a stone exhibiting carved interlace Celtic style decoration that may be part of an old cross.
-In 1912 an arch with a chamfered edge lay between the sacristy and the nave.
-The fragments of a statue of an ecclesiastic referred to as "Gabrialdus" is recorded as being visible amongst the stones of the ruin in 1912.
+In the wall at the intersection with the sacristy is a stone exhibiting carved interlace Celtic-style decoration that may be part of an old cross.
+In 1912, an arch with a chamfered edge lay between the sacristy and the nave.
+The fragments of a statue of an ecclesiastic referred to as "Gabrialdus" is recorded as being visible among the stones of the ruin in 1912.
 The narrow entrance door is unusual and had a pointed arch made of two stones that stood in 1920 but has now fallen.

-In the north-east angle of the church in 1920 a fragment of a tombstone was recorded bearing the inscription "Orate Propiciet" in Gothic lettering, translating as "Pray for the soul".
+In the north-east angle of the church in 1920, a fragment of a tombstone was recorded bearing the inscription "Orate Propiciet" in Gothic lettering, translating as "Pray for the soul".

-It is recorded that an ex-provost of Sanquhar, Abraham Crichton, had the old kirk partly un-roofed in the 1740s as he regarded the congregation as being largely Whigs and therefore with Covenanter and Hanoverian sympathies whilst he was probably a Tory and a Jacobite.
-He had stated that he would "Sune ding doon the Whig's sanctuary" however work ceased when a terrible storm arose and he died shortly after from a fall from his horse.
-The old congregation had been petitioning for services to be resumed and they took Abraham's death as a punishment by God for his role in the suppression of the old parish and his act of sacrilege against the building.
+It is recorded that an ex-provost of Sanquhar, Abraham Crichton, had the old Kirk partly un-roofed in the 1740s as he regarded the congregation as being largely Whigs and therefore with Covenanter and Hanoverian sympathies, whilst he was probably a Tory and a Jacobite.
+He had stated that he would "Sune ding doon the Whig's sanctuary".
+However, work ceased when a terrible storm arose, and he died shortly after from a fall from his horse.
+The old congregation had been petitioning for services to be resumed, and they took Abraham's death as a punishment by God for his role in the suppression of the old parish and his act of sacrilege against the building.

 The church is very similar to the early 16th century church at Little Dalton.

 The Category B Listed churchyard contains several 17th and 18th gravestones with an approximately quadrangular graveyard surrounded by a plain rubble-built walls that are quite high in places due to the slope on which the site is located.
 The graveyard gateway stands to the east and has plain iron gates.
-In 1807 it was recorded that the graveyard was still being used for burials by local families.
+In 1807, it was recorded that the graveyard was still being used for burials by local families.

-The church bell was stolen some time after its abandonment and was traced to Glasgow where it had been recognised by the sound of it when rung.
-It was brought back and re-hung in the small belfry on the gable end, however the belfry collapsed and the whereabouts of the bell is at present unknown.
+The church bell was stolen some time after its abandonment and was traced to Glasgow, where it had been recognised by the sound of it when ringing.
+It was brought back and re-hung in the small belfry on the gable end.
+However, the belfry collapsed and the whereabouts of the bell is at present unknown.